Why should I key in the asset's market value now even though it will still change in the future?

 If you have chosen "No specific allocation", unless otherwise specified, the asset will be split according to the percentages under "Allocate Residual Assets".

 The market value keyed into the platform does not affect the Will as it will not be reflected on the Will itself.
-However, it will be shown in the asset list, which will likely be used as a reference by your executor(s) to fill up the Schedule of Assets for the Grant of Probate application.
+However, it will be shown in the asset list, which can be used as a reference by your executor(s) to fill up the Schedule of Assets for the Grant of Probate application.

 Consequently, even if the market value is way off, it does not invalidate the Will, but might delay the Grant of Probate application if the Executor uses the incorrect market value to fill the schedule of assets.